Arab citizens of Israel: Identification as Arab Israeli

 The question of Palestinian identity extends to representation in the Israeli Knesset.
 Journalist Ruth Margalit says of Mansour Abbas of the United Arab List, a member of the governing coalition, "The traditional term for this group, Arab Israelis, is increasingly controversial, but it's the one that Abbas prefers."
 Abbas gave an interview to Israeli media in November 2021 and said "My rights don't just come from my citizenship.
 My rights also come from being a member of the Palestinian people, a son of this Palestinian homeland.
 And whether we like it or not, the State of Israel, with its identity, was established inside the Palestinian homeland."
 Sami Abu Shehadeh of Balad is "an outspoken advocate of Palestinian identity".
 He says, referring to the 2021 Israel–Palestine crisis, "...
 If the past weeks provided lessons for the international community, then a main one is that they cannot continue to ignore the Palestinian citizens of Israel.
 Any solution should include full equality for all citizens as well as the respect and recognition of our rights as a national minority."

-Some media using the term "Palestinian citizens of Israel" or "Palestinians in Israel" have treated the terms as interchangeable with "Arab citizens of Israel" or "Israeli Arabs", and have not discussed whether Druze and Circassians are exceptions. such as the New York Times.